IP Address: What Is It and How Do I Find Mine?

 Area C | 192.168.0.0 to 192.168.255.255 | For small networks | 24 bits for the network and 8 for the host |

-The Internet provider assigns the router a public IP address so that other routers and servers on the World Wide Web can accurately identify it.
+Internet providers assign each router a public IP address so that other routers and servers on the World Wide Web can accurately identify it.
 Unlike a private IP address, this must be a unique number.

 In the table below, we've summarized the differences between both types of IP addresses: